jordandeklerk/moderndid/pydid/drdid/README.md

 - `reg_did_panel` and `reg_did_rc`: Flexible outcome regression DiD
 - `twfe_did_panel` and `twfe_did_rc`: Two-way fixed effects implementations

+> **⚠️ Note:**
-The core estimators for this module are the doubly robust estimators, and we recommend users to utilize these estimators in practice.
-We include the other estimators mainly for researchers to compare estimates from more traditional DiD estimators.
+> The core estimators for this module are the **doubly robust estimators**.
+We recommend users to utilize these estimators in practice as they will give the most robust estimate of the ATT.
+We include the other estimators mainly for researchers to compare estimates from more traditional DiD estimators in their research designs.

 ## Features